LabKey/labkey-ui-components/packages/components/docs/jest.md

     1. ...
 1. You can run individual jest test cases from IntelliJ directly.
 When run in debug mode, you can set breakpoints in the jest test code but also in the React component code or functions.
-    1. Note that under certain circumstances, like a serious or snapshots tests, there may be a case where a test will pass when run individually but fail when run with the rest of the related test cases.
+    1. Note that under certain circumstances, like a series of snapshots tests, there may be a case where a test will pass when run individually but fail when run with the rest of the related test cases.
 For these reason it is good to run the full `yarn test` command on the `packages/components` directory before pushing your changes.
 1. ...